-This can be depolarizing, making the inside of the cell more positive or hyperpolarizing, making the inside of the cell more negative, depending on the ions involved.
+This can be depolarizing, making the inside of the cell more positive, or hyperpolarizing, making the interior more negative, depending on the ions involved.

 In some cases, these effects on channel behavior are direct: the receptor is a ligand-controlled ion channel, as in the diagram above.

-In other cases, the receptor is not an ion channel itself, but rather activates the ion channels through a signaling pathway.
+In other cases, the receptor is not an ion channel itself but activates the ion channels through a signaling pathway.

 Excitatory and inhibitory postsynaptic potentials

 When a neurotransmitter binds to its receptor on a recipient cell, it causes ion channels to open or close.
-This can produce a localized change in the membrane potential voltage across the membrane of the receptor cell.
+This can produce a localized change in the membrane potential voltage across the receptor cell membrane.

-- In some cases, the change makes the target cell more likely to fire its own action potential.
-In this case, the change in membrane potential is called the excitatory postsynaptic potential or EPSP.
+- In some cases, the change makes the target cell more likely to fire its action potential.
+In this case, the difference in membrane potential is called the excitatory postsynaptic potential or EPSP.

 - In other cases, the change makes the target cell less likely to fire an action potential and is called a postsynaptic inhibitory potential, or IPSP.